jtmuraski/game-of-life/README.md

 I worked on this project in order to practice algorithms and working with data structures, and quite simply because I have never heard of this until a couple of days ago and wanted to try solving it.
 This application is writtern purely as a C# console app.

 ---
+### Planned Updates

+There are currently no more planned updates to this application unless a new bug is discovered.